7 Must-Visit Children’s Museums in the US

 For the two and under crowd: For the littlest visitors, the Totally Tots exhibit features sensory play areas including water, sand, and music.

 Tip: On Thursdays from 2–6 p.m. and Sundays from 4–7 p.m. museum admission is “pay-as-you-wish.”

-Just across the Golden Gate Bridge from San Francisco, the Bay Area Discovery Museum (BADM) sits on 7.5 acres of National Park land in Sausalito, California.
+This kid-friendly gem is just across from the Golden Gate Bridge in San Francisco.
+The Bay Area Discovery Museum (BADM) sits on 7.5 acres of National Park land in Sausalito, California.
 Offering more than six daily drop-in programs for children 6 months to 10 years of age, there’s always something happening.
 All the exhibits at this museum are designed to be STEM-focused.
 Inquiry-driven experiences help children develop creativity and creative problem solving skills.
 And parking is free!